cauanebs/equiplot/README.md

 + 3.4.
 Dots from poorer groups are now on top of dots from wealthier groups (Oct 2019 - Cauane Blumenberg)

 ## Developer
 The `equiplot` command was first developed by Aluisio JD Barros, PhD.
-It is now mantained by Cauane Blumenberg, PhD.
+It was adapted by Leonardo Ferreira, MSc and it is now mantained by Cauane Blumenberg, PhD.